ranya-cfa/report-gen/api_doc.md

 ### `start_consumer_thread()`

 Start the consumer thread that will read the reports.
-This function must be called in order for the report to be written to the correct file.
+This function must be called before any reports are sent and is necessary for the report to be written to the correct file.
 Again, a new block is used to lock `global_state`.

 ``` rust
 {